NoMoreDeps/vscode-shadow-align/README.md

 You can setup multiple filters, then when formatting a selection, every filter will format every matching group of lines.

+If you want a more advanced way to format, you can use the rxgTemplate section.
+In that case the regular expression should use named groups to capture all groups of the line, including the optional ones. the Array of string should define in the correct order every group name to format.

 ## Examples

 Setting configuration sample: <br />